-The development experience with spec-workflow-mcp is great
+The development experience with spec-workflow-mcp is really great.

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

 This article introduces the appeal and usage of "spec-workflow-mcp," a tool that provides a comfortable development experience.